ChenyanJiangAriana/search_engine_TTDS_group45/README.md

 # TTDS_news_Group_CW3

-This is a project for TTDS coursework 3.
+This is a project for Financial news search engine design